 - Avoid huge fines by complying to the GDPR

 What’s the impact of bad data?

 Neglect your data and here are just a few examples of what you could experience:

 - The cost of processing incorrect data

 - Incorrect or invalid invoice data

-- Deliveries, mail or marketing for example going to the wrong address
+- Mail or marketing going to the wrong address

 - Customer frustrations when documents are incorrect/invalid and cannot be processed in time